 Face masks worn by staff in the NHS and Social Care settings are part of a package (including gloves, aprons, face shields etc) known as PPE or Personal Protective Equipment.

 PPE is designed to protect both the wearer from picking up any infection, as well as to prevent the member of staff from passing on any infection that they may have but be unaware of (known as being asymptomatic).
 PPE is always single-use and has to be changed regularly to prevent transfer of infection between individuals.
 It has to be taken on and off in a very careful way to avoid any infection on the PPE from coming into contact with the wearer.
 PPE face masks have to be fitted to ensure that they fit the individuals face well, with no gaps around them to allow virus transmission in and out.
-A good summary of different levels of PPE masks is available here and the full NHS guidelines on PPE is available here
+A good summary of different levels of PPE masks is available here and the full NHS guidelines on PPE is available here .

 PPE is manufactured to standards that cover the materials used and manufacturing methods.
-The NHS uses PPE that has been certified by CE marking which shows the product complies with EU safety, health and environmental requirements.
+The NHS uses PPE that has been certified by CE marking which shows the product complies with British and European safety, health and environmental standards .

 There are currently no UK product standards for face coverings and the government has advised that home-made face coverings are suitable for use by the public and has information here.
 The World Health Organisation and Welsh Government recommends that face masks and coverings are made of three layers of fabric.

-However, the British Standards Institution (BSI) have recently introduced a new BSI Kitemark for face coverings which aims to provide consumers with confidence that their face covering provides some level of protection for those around them.
+However, the British Standards Institution (BSI) have recently introduced a new BSI Kitemark for face coverings which aims to provide consumers with confidence that their face covering provides meets standards in bacterial filtration and breathability.
 The certification scheme has been developed for manufacturers of face coverings who wish to demonstrate that their products have been independently assessed to perform as intended.
 Achieving a BSI Kitemark for a product is voluntary.
 We are currently working with the BSI in the development of standards that will include clear face coverings also.

 Buying face masks or coverings for use in public places

-NDCS advises that you research options to determine what would be most suitable in your situation.
+We advise that you research options to determine what would be most suitable in your situation.
 This would include thinking about how well the mask fits, what situations you are using them in, and manufacturing standards that have been used.
-Some products may be available to both the NHS and public and meet different infection control levels.
-For example you may be able to purchase both a CE marked product and a non-CE marked product that appear identical.
-We would advise readers in Wales to additionally consider the advice there to use a mask or covering that is made of three layers of material.

-If you have a product you would like added to this list please email [email protected]
+If you have a product you would like added to these lists please email [email protected]

-Other manufacturers of clear face masks or coverings include:
+Other manufacturers of clear face masks or coverings: